MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 ### New tab

 This creates a new tab.
 Without any arguments, this will open the default profile in a new tab.
-If an action is not specified, the default profile's equivalent setting will be used.
+If an index is not specified, the default profile's equivalent setting will be used.
+If the index doesn't map to a profile, the keys are passed directly to the terminal (or ignored if no keys were used to invoke the action).

 **Command name:** `newTab`